TheNextLvl-net/tweaks/README.md

 ## Versions

+> [!IMPORTANT]
+> Version 3.0.0 introduces several breaking changes: command, permission, and translation incompatibilities.<br>
+> It is highly recommended to delete the entire `Tweaks` folder before upgrading to avoid conflicts with outdated
+> configurations.

 > [!NOTE]
 > Tweaks only supports the latest version of Paper (1.21.1)<br>
 > The latest version of Tweaks requires Java 21